JakeSW/jakesw.github.io/index.md

 ## About Me

 Hi!
 I'm Jake Stuchbury-Wass.
 A PhD Student in the [Mobile Systems Group](https://mobile-systems.cl.cam.ac.uk/) in the Computer Lab at The University of Cambridge supervised by [Prof. Cecilia Mascolo](https://www.cl.cam.ac.uk/~cm542/).
-My current work focuses on ear worn wearables (earables), specifically, for assessing gait metrics for health and sport applciations.
+My current work focuses on ear worn wearables (earables), specifically, for assessing gait metrics for health and sport applications.
 Before this, I did a degree in Information and Computer Engineering also at Cambridge as well as an MRes at the [Sensor CDT](https://cdt.sensors.cam.ac.uk/).
 I'm supported by an EPSRC studentship and a sponsorship from [Atos](https://atos.net/en/industries/healthcare-life-sciences).
 I have previously worked as a technical consultant for British Cycling working on a distributed sensing system.
 Outside of work I'm a keen cyclist and like to explore on my bike!

 ## Research Interests